 Julie is many things: a Grief & Bereavement Counsellor (RSSW), certified Life-Cycle Celebrant, end-of-life doula, death educator, published author and a mother to her daughter, Meredith, who is medically fragile.
 Her specialized care includes private counselling with a focus on dying, death, loss and grief, custom and meaningful funerals/celebrations-of-life, a unique, a 6-week death preparation course to help healthy mortals confront and prepare for their inevitable demise and grief workshops/circles and educational sessions for groups and organizations.

-Julie also fills a niche in her community as an end-of-life doula for those choosing MAiD and the families that care for them.
+Julie fills a niche in her community as an end-of-life doula for those choosing MAiD and the families that care for them.
 Embodying knowledge and experience (personal and professional), Julie weaves humour and authenticity into all her offerings.